quarkiverse/quarkus-azure-services/integration-tests/azure-storage-blob/README.md

 java -jar ./target/quarkus-app/quarkus-run.jar
 ```

-### Running the sample as a native executable
+### Running and test the sample as a native executable

-You can even run the sample as a native executable.
-Make sure you have installed Docker and
+Finally, run the sample as a native executable.
-followed [Preparing the Azure services](#preparing-the-azure-services) to create the required Azure services.

 ```
 # Build the native executable using the Docker.